2014 Toyota FJ Cruiser

 Though it may look like a two-door, the FJ Cruiser actually has four doors, with the rear side doors opening rearward to create a good-sized opening for access to the back seat and cargo area.
 The rear door also opens wide, and features a backlight glass that can be flipped up when the door itself is closed.

 The FJ Cruiser features an interesting color palate.
-You can order the authentically drab Army Green, a desert-warrior dun called Quicksand, or the suitably rousing Cavalry Blue, in addition to basic Black and Iceberg White.
-New for 2103 is a peachy orange called Magma.
+You can order the authentically drab Army Green, a desert-warrior dun called Quicksand, or a peachy orange called Magma, in addition to basic Black and Iceberg White.
+New for 2104 is Cement, a suitably industrial gray inherited from last year's Trail Teams Special Edition.
 The paint color covers only the hood, fenders, body sides, C-pillars and rear door.
 In homage to the old FJ40s, all FJ Cruisers (except the monochromatic Trail Teams model) have white roofs, helping keep the cabin cool under a blazing sun.

 If you want leather seats, you don't want an FJ Cruiser, which comes only with water-resistant cloth upholstery and rubberized floor and cargo mats.
 The expectation is that people who drive FJ Cruisers will get them dirty, and want the easy cleanup provided by such materials.